 I have always believed that the two most difficult life decisions you will ever make are:

 Here is my theory.
 When you decide to get married, (for the first time) you are usually younger, have less life experience than an older person, and you are caught up in love and the excitement of a new relationship.
 So, at the time, the decision to tie the knot sort of seems like a no brainer.

 My point is, you don’t realize at the time what a true and monumental life decision you are making when marrying someone.
 I can only speak for myself.
 Maybe others have always felt this way, and maybe I’m not the norm, but when I was getting married, I really didn’t look at the whole picture.
 I didn’t look past the present tense enough.

-Whenever I start talking to a young person (such as the cute guys and girls who work at my bank) I always give this advice.
+Whenever talking to a young person, I always give this advice.
 Think long and hard before you get engaged, because the person you marry is going to shape THE REST of your entire life.
-It could determine what you do professionally (in a way), it will shape your family life, it will determine how many kids you have or don’t have, and it will have a huge effect on how you end up financially.
+It could determine what you do professionally (in a way), it will shape your family life, it will determine how many children you have or don’t have, and it will have a huge effect on how you end up financially.

 I tell young people to look at the person’s family.
 Look at the dad.
 In many cases, your husband is going to become his dad.
 Look at the mom.
 If she’s a heavy drinker, her daughter might end up that way, too.
 Not always, but something to think about.

 Look at the future, not just right now.
 AND look at the past.
 Look at how the person was raised, and look at how their relationships are with their family and their siblings.
 A good friend of mine once said, “If he’s rude to his mother EVER, dump him now!”
 That’s good advice!